FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/annual-assessment.md

 \* For LI-SaaS cloud offerings, the control implementations, assessment test procedures, and assessment results are combined into one document using the [SSP Appendix A \- LI-SaaS FedRAMP Security Controls](https://www.fedramp.gov/resources/templates/SSP-Appendix-A-LI-SaaS-FedRAMP-Security-Controls.docx) template.
 To facilitate agency customer reviews, FedRAMP recommends aggregating the remaining risks using the RET template.

-### Complete Plan of Action and Milestones (POA\&M)
+### Complete Plan of Action and Milestones (POA&M)

-The CSP prepares and submits the POA\&M using the [FedRAMP Plan of Action and Milestone (POA\&M) Template](https://www.fedramp.gov/resources/templates/FedRAMP-POAM-Template.xlsx).
-The CSP documents residual risks identified in the SAR and defines a plan for remediation of those risks in the POA\&M.
+The CSP prepares and submits the POA&M using the [FedRAMP Plan of Action and Milestone (POA&M) Template](https://www.fedramp.gov/resources/templates/FedRAMP-POAM-Template.xlsx).
+The CSP documents residual risks identified in the SAR and defines a plan for remediation of those risks in the POA&M.